GIS4WRF/gis4wrf.github.io/docs/configuration/index.md

 If you are looking to use GIS4WRF to run the WPS and WRF programs, you can either set the path to the WPS and WRF folder on your system or, alternatively, ==we support pre-compiled WPS and WRF binaries for Windows, macOS and Linux== (recommended for most cases and new users).

 !!! warning "Using WPS/WRF with MPI Support"
     We recommend to download pre-built binaries with MPI support (`dmpar`).
 Note that you need to have MPI installed on your system ***before*** downloading the pre-built binaries.
+You need to have administrative privileges.

     - On Windows, download and install Microsoft MPI (`msmpisetup.exe`) from [https://www.microsoft.com/en-us/download/details.aspx?id=56727](https://www.microsoft.com/en-us/download/details.aspx?id=56727).
     - On macOS you can get it though [Homebrew](https://brew.sh/) using `brew update && brew install mpich`